 Implantation occurs when a fertilized egg attaches to the lining of your uterus.
 It happens one to two weeks after conception.

 Implantation doesn’t always cause symptoms.
 When symptoms do occur, they include light bleeding or cramping.
-Bleeding is typically lighter than a normal period and usually won’t require a tampon or pad.
+Bleeding is typically lighter than a typical period and usually won’t require a tampon or pad.

-A miscarriage may cause more cramping and back pain than a normal period.
+A miscarriage may cause more cramping and back pain than a typical period.

 An early period usually isn’t a sign of anything serious.
 But if you’re in severe pain or discomfort, you should see your doctor.